 The Difference Between PMP and PRINCE2

 ITpreneurs offers the broadest portfolio of courseware in project and program management including PMP and PRINCE2.
-By working with ITpreneurs, you save content development and maintenance cost.
+By working with ITpreneurs, you save content development and maintenance costs.
 Check out our entire courseware library.